libretro/docs/docs/guides/install-psp.md

 - Pro CFW (latest version)

-## Downloading and installing
+## Downloading, Installing and Updating

-At this time we can only use the Stable version of 1.8.2, this will be improved in the future.
+At this time we can only use the Stable version of 1.9.0, this will be improved in the future.

 ### Downloading

-You can download a bundle with RetroArch, all the supported cores and all the assets by clicking [here](https://buildbot.libretro.com/stable/1.8.2/playstation/psp/RetroArch.7z).
+You can download a bundle with RetroArch, all the supported cores and all the assets by clicking [here](http://buildbot.libretro.com/stable/1.9.0/playstation/psp/RetroArch.7z).

 ### Installing

 Installation is also very simple.
 Just create `RetroArch` folder under `PSP/Game` directory and transfer the archive files to the `PSP/Game/RetroArch` then go to `Memory Stick™` under **Game** press **X** and first or last application is must be RetroArch.

+### Updating

+Download the latest version and unzip it into 'PSP/Game/RetroArch'.
+Accept when prompted to overwrite.

 ## Video Tutorial